 Furthermore CASCADE initiates a region – wide policy dialogue on the UN Sendai Framework for Disaster Risk Reduction as an effective platform for cross – sectorial cooperation between different levels of governance and for greater policy coherence on climate risk assessments.

->

-> - Funding Programme: DG ECHO (European Union Civil Protection
+- Funding Programme: DG ECHO (European Union Civil Protection and Humanitarian Aid)

-> - Budget: 850 871 euros
+- Budget: 850 871 euros

 - Lead Partner: City of Turku / Southwest Finland Emergency Services

 - A Flagship project of the EU Strategy for the Baltic Sea Region under Policy Area Secure

 Project activities involve all partners in different roles.
 The activities are carried out within in work packages (WP):

 Project Management and Coordination of the Action (City of Turku / Southwest Finland Emergency Services)

 Development of Guidelines on Integrated Climate Change and Disaster Risk Response Management.
 Lead: The Main School of Fire Service (SGSP).